googlearchive/appengine-python-vm-hello/README.md

 ```

-Then continue with Docker installation as described above
+Then continue with the Docker installation as described above

 ## Deploying